neilotoole/xcgo/README.md

 - `zsh` and `oh-my-zsh`
 - and a bunch of other stuff.

 The primary source of documentation for `xcgo` is the [wiki](https://github.com/neilotoole/xcgo/wiki).
 Start there.
-There's a companion example project ([neilotoole/sqlitr](https://github.com/neilotoole/sqlitr)) that was created explicitly to exhibit `xcgo`: it demonstrates pretty much the entire array of `xcgo`'s capabilities, showing how to release to `brew`, `scoop`, `snap`, Docker Hub, GitHub, etc.
+There's a companion example project ([neilotoole/sqlitr](https://github.com/neilotoole/sqlitr)) that was created explicitly to exhibit `xcgo`: it demonstrates pretty much the entire array of `xcgo`'s capabilities, showing how to release to `brew`, `scoop`, `snap`, Docker Hub, GitHub, etc. The `neilotoole/xcgo` images are published to [Docker Hub](https://hub.docker.com/repository/docker/neilotoole/xcgo).

 > Note: No effort has yet been made to provide support for other
 > archs such as `386` (or for an OS beyond the typical three),